MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-mex-global-cfdi-3-3.md

 - In a CFDI electronic invoice that is generated based on returns, specify universally unique identifiers (UUIDs) for CFDI electronic invoices that are related to the original sales operations.

-Starting in Dynamics 365 for Finance and Operations version 10.0.2 (May 2019), the Global CFDI functionality also supports the following additional scenarios:
+Starting in Dynamics 365 Finance version 10.0.2 (May 2019), the Global CFDI functionality also supports the following additional scenarios:

 - [Item returns across multiple customer orders and invoices](/dynamics365/unified-operations/retail/multireturn)
 - Customer order returns that involve an exchange, when a customer invoice includes both lines that have positive amounts and lines that have negative amounts